 At-Home Therapy Ideas

-Have the mid-winter doldrums hit?
-Looking for ways to fill the time at home when the weather won’t cooperate?
+Looking for ways to fill the time inside at home when the weather won’t cooperate?
 Check out these fun suggestions from therapists – and practice your own version of “stealth therapy” right in your living room!

 - If you have sliding glass doors in your home, pull out the washable markers and the shaving cream!
 Let your child experiment on the glass door – they’re easy to clean.
 “This is a creative way to work on movement while they’re playing.
 Encourage them to reach and get up on their tippie-toes.”